Sundays (film): Release

 Sundays was presented in the main competition of the 73rd San Sebastián International Film Festival on 22 September 2025.
-It was also selected for a 21 October 2025 screening as the opening film of the 14th Evolution Mallorca International Film Festival, and in the programming of the 47th Montpellier International Mediterranean Film Festival (Cinemed).
+It was also selected for a 21 October 2025 screening as the opening film of the 14th Evolution Mallorca International Film Festival, and in the programmings of the 47th Montpellier International Mediterranean Film Festival (Cinemed), and the 38th Angers European First Film Festival.
+For its North American premiere, it made it to the selection of the 37th Palm Springs International Film Festival.
+Its festival run continued with selections for screenings at the 55th International Film Festival Rotterdam, the 22nd Glasgow Film Festival, the 27th Buenos Aires International Festival of Independent Cinema (BAFICI), the 2026 Seattle International Film Festival, and the 73rd Sydney Film Festival.